Saran-nns/sorn/README.md

 # Fano factor: To verify poissonian process in spike generation of neuron 10
 Statistics.fanofactor(spike_train= np.asarray(Exc_activity),neuron = 10,window_size = 10)

+# Measure the uncertainty about the origin of spike from the network using entropy
+Statistics.spike_source_entropy(spike_train: np.array, num_neurons: int)
 ```
 ## Citation
 ### Package